kennypeng15/kennypeng15.github.io/content/About/Bio.md

 email distribution.
-As internal vice president, I led more meetings and projects (e.g., to put on events or create content), ensured tasks were being completed to meet deadlines, held 1-1s with other board members to ensure they had a pleasant tenures, and in general took on a more executive role.
+As internal vice president, I led more meetings and projects (e.g., to put on events or create content), ensured tasks were being completed to meet deadlines, held 1-1s with other board members to ensure they had pleasant tenures, and in general took on a more executive role.
 My senior year, I was an advisor for the board.

 ---